 In order to ensure the safety of all persons in and around the parking lot, drivers must constantly be aware of pedestrians, buses, and other cars.
 Traffic patterns and signs must be followed when either arriving at or leaving the parking lot.
-These include the no parking regulations, the one-way signs, the speed limit sign, etc. The condition of the parking lot must also be a part of a responsible driver's decisions.
+The condition of the parking lot must also be a part of a responsible driver's decisions.
 At no time should any vehicle be driven or parked on the grass.
-If a student drives in a manner that puts the safety of others in danger, the following steps will apply.
-Depending on the severity of the offense, one or more of the following may apply: